FNOTrader FNOTrader® Market Pulse Scanner Docs

 RS ST / RS LTPeer-group RS percentile (0–99).
 ST = short-term (1D-3M weighted), LT = long-term (3M-1Y weighted).
 Green ≥70 = leader.

-ADRAverage Daily Range % (20-day volatility for position sizing).
+ADRAverage Daily Range % (14-day volatility — position-size with this).

 Turn ₹Cr20-day average daily turnover in ₹ crores.
 Liquidity gauge.